 The prices set forth in the offer are understood as being for Seller’s standard packaging.
 Any request from the Buyer for packing modification other than that which the Seller usually uses shall be charged to the Buyer.
 Under no circumstances shall the Seller take back packaging.

-Unless provided for to the contrary in the offer, the products are sold ex-works (refer to Clause 6.1).
+Unless provided for to the contrary in the offer, the products are sold FCA our works (refer to Article 6.1).
 Consequently, the Buyer is responsible for carriage, insurance and/or customs’ clearance, if any.

 The party possessing the waste is responsible for removing and disposing it or for having it removed and disposed.
 For the commercial use of electrical and electronic equipment (hereinafter “EEE”) which are subject to the European Directive 2002/96/EC dated January 27, 2003, and European Directive 2006/66/ EC dated September 6, 2006 and resulting implementation regulation, the organisational and financial responsibility for the removal and processing of waste originating from this EEE marketed after 13 August 2005 is transferred to the Buyer who accepts this responsibility.
 The direct Buyer undertakes to assume 27, 2003, and European Directive 2006/66/ EC dated September 6, 2006 and resulting implementation regulation, the organisational and financial responsibility for the removal and processing of waste originating from this EEE marketed after 13 August 2005 is transferred to the Buyer who accepts this responsibility.
 The direct Buyer undertakes to assume responsibility, on the one hand, for the collection and removal of waste originating from the EEE subject to the sale and, on the other hand, for their processing and recycling.
 The Buyer’s failure to comply with these obligations may lead to the application, among other sanctions, of the criminal sanctions provided for by each member state of the European Union.

 11.2 Provisions applicable to REACH chemical substances